myhongkongzhen/pro-study-jdk/src/main/java/z/z/w/collections/README.md

   - **Fosters software reuse** by providing a standard interface for collections and algorithms with which to manipulate them.
     - **促進軟體的複用** 為集合提供一個基本的接口和操作他們的算法

+The collections framework consists of:

+  - **Collection interfaces.** Represent different types of collections, such as sets, lists, and maps.
+  These interfaces form the basis of the framework.
+  - **General-purpose implementations.** Primary implementations of the collection interfaces.
+  - **Legacy implementations.** The collection classes from earlier releases, Vector and Hashtable, were retrofitted to implement the collection interfaces.
+  - **Special-purpose implementations.** Implementations designed for use in special situations.
+  These implementations display nonstandard performance characteristics, usage restrictions, or behavior.
+  - **Concurrent implementations.** Implementations designed for highly concurrent use.
+  - **Wrapper implementations.** Add functionality, such as synchronization, to other implementations.
+  - **Convenience implementations.** High-performance "mini-implementations" of the collection interfaces.
+  - **Abstract implementations.** Partial implementations of the collection interfaces to facilitate custom implementations.
+  - **Algorithms.** Static methods that perform useful functions on collections, such as sorting a list.
+  - **Infrastructure.** Interfaces that provide essential support for the collection interfaces.
+  - **Array Utilities.** Utility functions for arrays of primitive types and reference objects.
+  Not, strictly speaking, a part of the collections framework, this feature was added to the Java platform at the same time as the collections framework and relies on some of the same infrastructure.